mcdemarco/the-new-kitchen-cookbook/poultry/asianChicken.md

 # Spicy Asian Chicken

 This is cut down from Emeril's recipe [Alain's Sweet and Spicy Asian Drumsticks](http://web.archive.org/web/20161208051748/http://www.foodnetwork.com/recipes/emeril-lagasse/alains-sweet-and-spicy-asian-drumsticks-recipe.html), which included a crazy amount of glaze.
-I made the entire spice mix (follow the link for the quantities), but for future reference I've cut that down, too.
+I made the entire spice mix (see the link below), but for future reference I've cut that down to the amount you need here.

 ## Ingredients